The basics of building a personal brand with webinars

 4. Build your community

 Until now, you have only read about how webinars can help while you’re actually conducting one.
 But there are other benefits.
-Webinars can help you build a community around your personal brand.
+Webinars can help you build a community around your personal brand logo.
 You already have the registrants’ email addresses; use them to build a Facebook/Slack community or simply an email list.
 Once you have this community in place, you can advertise your products or services, create success stories, and continue boosting engagement within your community.

 Steps to launch your first webinar

 To see success with webinars, you first need to launch one.
-There are few prerequisites for creating the perfect webinar.
+There are a few prerequisites for creating the perfect webinar.
 Here are the pointers: